Do You Qualify

 Habitat for Humanity is a non-profit organization working with Roanoke City and other housing partners to provide affordable homes to qualified families.
 Our goal is to act as a leader in neighborhood renewal and improve the lives of families by building and rehabilitating homes in target neighborhoods and selling them at no profit with affordable payments.
 We welcome all families who want to join with us in this mission!

 Review the guidelines below to see if you qualify for Habitat partnership:

 - You are a first-time home-buyer or have not owned a home in the past 3 years.

-- You are a U.S. citizen or legal resident of the United States
+- You and all members of your household are U.S. citizens or legal residents of the United States.

 - Your present housing situation is overcrowded, unsafe inside and/or outside, in substandard condition or lacks inoperable plumbing and heating.